Sacraniea/Distributed-Elevator-Control-System/readme.md

 ## Engineering Roadmap

 This project is currently in a functional prototype state.
-The following technical debt and optimization tasks are planned for the next release.
+The following technical debt and optimization tasks would be planned for future iteration.

 ### Core Logic & Correctness